earlyxpian/earlyxpian.github.io/eng/odesofsolomon.md

 The Odes of Solomon are probably a collection of early Christian poems or songs, most likely from the early second century.

+## Suggested first translation(s):

+An easy-to-read, modern English translation that is freely available is the one by Samuel Zinner & Mark M. Mattison from 2020, listed below.

 ## English translations:

 * James Rendel Harris (translated ~1909)